tsnuk/trade-AId-multimodal-transformer/README.md

 - **Use at Your Own Risk**: Users are solely responsible for any decisions made based on this software's outputs.

 By using this software, you acknowledge that you understand and accept these terms.

+## Data Requirements

+**This system requires substantial data to produce meaningful results.**

+### Minimum Requirements
+- **100,000 rows** of sequential data (minimum)
+- **1,000,000+ rows** recommended for production use
+- Consistent data structure across all files

+### Why Large Datasets Matter
+- **Pattern Recognition**: Neural networks need extensive data to identify reliable patterns
+- **Generalization**: Small datasets lead to overfitting - the model memorizes rather than learns
+- **Statistical Significance**: Validation requires enough data to measure performance accurately
+- **Vocabulary Coverage**: Adequate representation of all possible states and transitions

+### What Happens with Small Datasets
+Datasets with fewer than 10,000 rows will likely produce:
+- Poor validation accuracy (near random chance ~50%)
+- High overfitting (training accuracy high, validation accuracy low)
+- Unreliable predictions
+- Misleading metrics

+### Data Format
+- CSV or TXT files with consistent column structure
+- Sequential/time-series data recommended
+- Multiple files can be loaded from a folder (will be concatenated)

+**Bottom Line**: If you don't have at least 100,000 rows of quality data, this system is not suitable for your use case.
+Consider collecting more data or using simpler statistical methods instead.

 ## User Interface Guide